 Because the UPP covers everything, the manufacturer doesn’t need to worry as much about specifying exactly what it considers advertising versus resale pricing (e.g., “Click here for best price”).
 The minimum prices listed in the UPP represent the minimum prices a reseller may list those products anywhere — on its sales pages, in online marketplaces like Amazon, in the cart and out of the cart, in its physical stores, in magazine ads, etc.

-Finally, a third distinction from MAP policies is that a UPP may give the manufacturer a broader range of legal options for enforcing consequences.
+Finally, the third distinction from MAP policies is that a Unilateral Pricing Policy (UPP) may give the manufacturer a broader range of legal options for enforcing consequences.
 Whereas with MAP the brand is often limited to withholding cooperative ad funds, a UPP can include all manner of consequences for violators — up to and including refusing to supply that reseller with inventory going forward.

 To recap, here’s an overview of the important details of a UPP.